 NOTE 2: For an inter-Master Node handover without Secondary Node change, the source SN and the target SN shown in Figure 10.7.1-1 are the same node.

-1. The source MN starts the handover procedure by initiating the X2 Handover Preparation procedure including both MCG and SCG configuration.
+1. The source MN starts the handover procedure by initiating the X2 Handover Preparation procedure including both MCG and SCG configuration as well as both MN and current SN radio bearer configuration.
 The source MN includes the (source) SN UE X2AP ID, SN ID and the UE context in the (source) SN in the Handover Request message.

-NOTE 3: The source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration before step 1.
+NOTE 3: The source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration and the current SN radio bearer configuration before step 1.

 2. If the target MN decides to keep the SN, the target MN sends SN Addition Request to the SN including the SN UE X2AP ID as a reference to the UE context in the SN that was established by the source MN.
 If the target MN decides to change the SN, the target MN sends the SgNB Addition Request to the target SN including the UE context in the source SN that was established by the source MN.